faloon/conan-simpleamqpclient/README.md

 ## Notes

-* probably forked of [here](https://github.com/db4/conan-SimpleAmqpClient) some years ago
+* probably forked from [here](https://github.com/db4/conan-SimpleAmqpClient) some years ago
 * only shared lib
 * no tests
 * slightly boilerplatey